 A street space permit grants permission to temporarily occupy a portion of a public roadway or sidewalk for building construction and other construction related work.
 Material and equipment may not occupy more than 1/3 of the roadway width and not more than 1/2 of the sidewalk width unless an additional street space permit (pdf) is granted per Article 15, Section 724 Public Works Code.
 Street space permits are issued at 1660 Mission Street, 5th Floor and may be contacted at 415-558-6060.
+The street space permit fee calculator may be used to estimate the permit fee for your project.

 When a street space permit is needed